 Civilian Zenith A. Cairelli CP-2

-One last detail I always enjoy is the manual Martel-based 146 DP movement.
-It’s surprisingly aesthetic for the utilitarian tool.
+One last detail I always enjoy is the manual Martel 146 DP movement.
+It’s surprisingly aesthetic for the workhorse.
 Zenith and Martel went way back in a love triangle that involved Universal Genève, but the result is an unfussy and robust column wheel chronograph with a Breguet hairspring, shock protection, anti-magnetic iron cap, and rhodium plating.
 Function, when taken to an extreme, is often beautiful.